secretGeek/today-i-learned-staging/notepad++/error_downloading_the_plugin_list.md

-# Resolved: There was an error downloading the plugin list.
+# Resolved: There was an error downloading the plugin list

 I decided to try once again to use the plugin manager to get the [TextFX Characters plugin](install_textfx_plugin.md).